 The Publication History of How Do You Live?

 In 2018, a manga adaptation of How Do You Live? was the best-selling book in Japan.
-Copies of the original work by Genzaburō Yoshino also sold in the top ten that year—a testament to the enduring nature of the story and its importance in Japanese literature over eighty years after its original publication.
+Copies of the original work by Genzaburō Yoshino were also sold in the top ten that year—a testament to the enduring nature of the story and its importance in Japanese literature over eighty years after its original publication.
 But the story nearly didn’t survive World War II and almost never existed in the first place.
-In 1930, thirty-year old Genzaburō Yoshino enrolled at Tokyo Imperial University originally to study economics but graduated with a philosophy and literature degree.
-He later found work at the University of Tokyo library where he became interested in politics and socialism.
+In 1930, thirty-year-old Genzaburō Yoshino enrolled at Tokyo Imperial University originally to study economics but graduated with a philosophy and literature degree.
+He later found work at the University of Tokyo library, where he became interested in politics and socialism.
 At the time, the government had created a special branch of the police, called the Tokkō, to uphold the Public Security Preservation Law, meant to squash any anti-authoritarian, perniciously Western ideas expressed in art, writing, speech, or performance.
 In 1931, Yoshino was imprisoned for his involvement in socialist thinking for eighteen months.
 Following his release, he was invited to work with Japanese novelist and playwright Yūzō Yamamoto at Iwanami Shoten Publishers, where he was tasked with writing the last entry in a series of books that can be loosely translated to “The Japan Young People’s Library” (Nihon Shosan Bunko).
-The book was originally supposed to be an ethics textbook; the idealistic Yoshino wanted to teach future generations of Japanese children the importance of humanities and of thinking for yourself.
+The book was originally supposed to be an ethics textbook; the idealistic Yoshino wanted to teach future generations of Japanese children the importance of humanities and of thinking for themselves.
 Knowing that these kinds of ideas were anathema to the Tokkō, Yamamoto suggested he make it a novel instead since it was likelier to fly under the radar as a children’s work.
-The idea worked for a time but eventually by 1942, Japanese censors took the book out of circulation.
+The idea worked for a time but eventually, by 1942, Japanese censors took the book out of circulation.
 The book was republished after the war in 1945 but was “washed clean” for children.
 All mentions of imperialism and criticism of capitalism and unpatriotic behavior were cut from the book, as were references to the problems of class.
-The original version was later restored and is the version used by translator Bruno Navasky for the first ever English translation.
+The original version was later restored and is the version used by translator Bruno Navasky for the first-ever English translation.

 In an interview with Penguin Books, Navasky discussed the book’s importance:

 For me . . . the strong thread informing this book was an experience of an oppressive, dictatorial, even fascistic government.
-Yoshino and Yamamoto were both intellectuals with progressive, political inclinations, who were imprisoned for what they thought and said . . .
+Yoshino and Yamamoto were both intellectuals with progressive political inclinations who were imprisoned for what they thought and said . . .
 The particular 1930s Japanese context led Yoshino to put emphasis on individual thinking in a way that I think we take for granted in the West during the modern era—and it never hurts to have that re-examined, either.